-There are currently no class exemptions in place.
-As they are developed, they will be displayed on the ACCC website and also on the Federal Register of Legislation, where they will each be accompanied by an explanatory statement.
+As they are developed, class exemptions will be displayed on the ACCC class exemptions register.
+Completed class exemptions are also displayed on the Federal Register of Legislation, where they are each accompanied by an explanatory statement.

 The ACCC will specify the time period for which a class exemption will be in force.
 The maximum period is 10 years.

 The ACCC may vary or revoke a class exemption.
 We would generally consult before doing so except, for example, in the case of a minor or technical variation.